ProofLabs/dex_of/README.md

 boundary conditions, meshing, analysis and post-processing.
 It produces lift-drag coefficients and forces on the boday.

-Provided to performers of the DARPA/SymCPS program.
+Originally created for the performers in the DARPA/SymCPS program.